Joy Emodi

-Joy Emodi (born 23 May 1955) was elected Senator for the Anambra North constituency of Anambra State, Nigeria, taking office on 20 February 2005 after the election of Emmanuel Anosike was annulled.
+Joy Ifeyinwa Emodi CON (born 23 May 1955) is an Educationist, Lawyer and a Nigerian Politician, who was elected Senator for the Anambra North constituency of Anambra State, Nigeria through court judgment, after Emmanuel Anosike's election annulled, taking office on 20 February 2005 after the election of Emmanuel Anosike was annulled.

 She was re-elected in 2007, but her second election was appealed by Alphonsus Obi Igbeke, the All Nigeria Peoples Party (ANPP) candidate.

 After protracted hearings, Igbeke was declared the winner on 25 March 2010.
+She is known for Advocacy for education reform, increased school funding, gender equity in governance.
+She is the first woman of Igbo origin to be elected to the Nigerian Senate, and the founder of Brickhall School, Abuja.

 Birth and education

 Emodi was born on 23 May 1955 in Onitsha, Anambra State; and is of the Igbo extraction.

-She attended the Queen of the Rosary College, Onitsha and went on to the University of Nigeria, Nsukka where she earned a B.Sc. in Geography Education (1979), and then an LLB.
-Law (1985).
+She attended the Holy Rosary Primary School and continued secondary education at Queen of the Rosary College, Onitsha and went on to the University of Nigeria, Nsukka where she earned a B.Sc. in Geography Education (1979), and then an LLB.
+Law (1985) in UNN.
 After further legal training at the Nigeria Law School, Lagos she became a professional lawyer in 1987.

 Early career

 Emodi was an Education Officer with the Anambra State Schools Board (1983–1986), then Executive Secretary, Anambra State Development Authority (1994–1995).
 In 1995 she represented Nigeria at the Third African-American Summit in Senegal and at the World Women Conference in Beijing, China.

-She was elected to the 1994/1995 Constitutional Conference.
-She was elected National Deputy Chairman (1994) and National Legal Adviser (1996) for the Congress for National Consensus (CNC) party during the administration of General Sani Abacha.
+She was elected to the 1994/1995 Constitutional Conference under the administration of General Sani Abacha.
+She was elected National Deputy Chairman (1994) and National Legal Adviser (1996) for the Congress for National Consensus (CNC) party (one of the five political parties approved by the Abacha regime) during the administration of General Sani Abacha.

-In 1999, she was candidate for Anambra State governor on the All People's Party (APP) platform.
+In 1999, she was candidate for Anambra State Governor on the All People's Party (APP) platform.